easierdata/multi-temporal-crop-classification-training-data/README.md

 A selection of scenes from HLS, is available on decentralized networks such as [IPFS](https://ipfs.io/) and [Filecoin](https://filecoin.io/) for resilient and accessible open science collaboration.
 The python library, ipfs-stac, leverages the [STAC spec](https://stacspec.org/en) to discover content via the [Easier STAC API](https://stac.easierdata.info/) and IPFS for content retrieval.

-> < WHAT OTHER DETAILS DO I NEED TO ADD???>
+[HLS data is subdivided](https://sentiwiki.copernicus.eu/web/s2-products) on a predefined set of tiles, which dictates the tile naming convention.
+The tile grid file is included in the repository as `sentinel_tile_grid.kml` which can also be sourced from the Copernicus Open Access Hub at this [link](https://sentiwiki.copernicus.eu/__attachments/1692737/S2A_OPER_GIP_TILPAR_MPC__20151209T095117_V20150622T000000_21000101T000000_B00.zip?inst-v=d43ccf82-85e7-4081-860f-990e7b6e9407).

 The CDL data is available for download from the [USDA NASS website](https://www.nass.usda.gov/Research_and_Science/Cropland/Release/).
 The data generation pipeline requires the HLS data to be downloaded in HDF format and the CDL data to be downloaded in GeoTIFF format.

 ## Data Generation Pipeline